Contract Compliance Agent

 Challengeable by: Auditor

-Generate DOJ ECCP + UKBA Section 7 + ISO 37001 evidence package Are compliance program effectiveness metrics + evidence sufficient for DOJ ECCP review + UKBA Section 7 adequate procedures defence + ISO 37001 certification audit?
+Generate the DOJ ECCP, UKBA Section 7 and ISO 37001 evidence package Are the compliance-programme effectiveness metrics and evidence sufficient for a DOJ ECCP review, the UKBA Section 7 adequate-procedures defence and an ISO 37001 certification audit?
 AI Agent Auditor

-LLM-supported evidence package generation per DOJ Evaluation of Corporate Compliance Programs March 2023 update five pillars: (1) program design + comprehensiveness; (2) application + effectiveness in operation; (3) evolution + continuous improvement; (4) transaction-monitoring effectiveness; (5) remediation + accountability.
-Plus UK MoJ Section 7 adequate procedures six principles: proportionate procedures, top-level commitment, risk assessment, due diligence, communication including training, monitoring and review.
-Plus ISO 37001 anti-bribery management system clauses 4-10.
-Compliance officer reviews and finalises with named decision-makers
+LLM-supported evidence-package generation against the five pillars of the DOJ Evaluation of Corporate Compliance Programs (March 2023 update): program design and comprehensiveness, application and effectiveness in operation, evolution and continuous improvement, transaction-monitoring effectiveness, and remediation and accountability.
+It also covers the six UK MoJ Section 7 adequate-procedures principles - proportionate procedures, top-level commitment, risk assessment, due diligence, communication including training, and monitoring and review - and ISO 37001 anti-bribery management-system clauses 4-10.
+A compliance officer reviews and finalises it with named decision-makers.

 Decision Record